solo-io/platform-portal-backstage-plugin-backend/plugins/platform-portal-backstage-plugin-backend/README.md

   tokenEndpoint: // Update with your token endpoint
   serviceAccountUsername: // The username of the service account that can access your APIs.
   serviceAccountPassword: // The password of the service account that can access your APIs.
+  // This is optional, defaults to 5 minutes.
+  syncFrequency:
+    hours: 0
+    minutes: 1
+    seconds: 0
+    milliseconds: 0
+  // This is optional, defaults to 30 seconds.
+  syncTimeout:
+    hours: 0
+    minutes: 0
+    seconds: 10
+    milliseconds: 0
 ```